Your Dependable DI Exchange Tanks Manufacturer

 NEWater is essentially a comprehensive manufacturer of DI exchange tanks and other water treatment systems.
 Our multi-national clientele transcends commercial and industrial users hence we provide specialized industrial and commercial DI exchange tanks.

-Typically, our commercial and industrial deionization exchange tanks are highly effective with their primary difference being the exchange capacity.
+Typically, our commercial and industrial Portable Exchange DI Tanks are highly effective with their primary difference being the exchange capacity.
 The manufacturing processes and components utilized are certified to ensure the system complies with the respective quality standards.

 ➣Does Electrodeionization Produce Deionized Water?